B-Tight: 2001–2004: Rise to "fame"

 In 2001, B-Tight signed in January to Berlin-based label Aggro Berlin, as well as Sido.
-Both rapper released their EP Das Mic und ich as Royal TS and the labels official first release.
-B-Tight released his EP Der Neger (in mir), in 2002, but it caused controversies as its hard and aggressive song lyrics, which were typical for the labels music style.
+Both rappers released their EP Das Mic und ich as Royal TS and the labels official first release.
+B-Tight released his EP Der Neger (in mir), in 2002, but it caused controversies as its hard and aggressive song lyrics, which were typical of the label's music style.
 Later rapper Bushido signed, who joined B-Tight and Sido.

 In 2002, B-Tight worked with his label mates on their label albums Aggro Ansage Nr.
 1 and Aggro Ansage Nr.
 2 (released 2003).

 In 2005, Davis recorded songs with Tony D for their mixtape Heisse Ware.

 Music

 B-Tight is affiliated with the music label Aggro Berlin with whom he released a number of hit singles; amongst them, "Der Neger".
 Another popular single was titled "Neger bums mich!"
 (Negro fuck me!) on the "Aggro Ansage Nr.
 3".
 His songs often tell about a fight between black and white in himself.